Search

 Primary Producers South Australia

-Livestock SA is a member of Primary Producers SA with Livestock SA president Joe Keynes being the representative on the PPSA council.
+Livestock SA is a member of Primary Producers SA (PPSA) with Livestock SA president Joe Keynes being the representative on the PPSA council.

-Primary Producers SA’s vision is for a strong and viable primary production sector in South Australia, which is valued by government and the community.
+PPSA's vision is for a strong and viable primary production sector in South Australia, which is valued by government and the community.

 The purpose of PPSA is to: